BenCooke95/SpecPhot/README.md

 **SpecPhot: A Comparison of Spectroscopic and Photometric Exoplanet Follow-Up Methods - Benjamin.
 F. Cooke & Don Pollacco**

-Data files are included for three differnt V-band magnitudes; 8, 11 and 14.
+Data files are included for three differnt V-band magnitudes; 8, 11 and 14 (files zipped to save space).
-- aaa_8.csv
+- aaa_8.csv.zip
-- aaa_11.csv
+- aaa_11.csv.zip
-- aaa_14.csv
+- aaa_14.csv.zip

 Plotting script is [3d_plotting_update.py](3d_plotting_update.py)

-To better visualise the data presented in the accompanying paper download the datafiles and run the plotting script.
+To better visualise the data presented in the accompanying paper download and un-zip the datafiles and run the plotting script.

 The script contains the option for 8 user inputs (mag is entered as an interger, all other options are entered as strings):
 1. mag - Choose V-mand magnitude